 Understanding Context

-Knowing whether information is accurate or authoritative on a topic is an important aspect of information literacy.
+Knowing whether information is accurate or authoritative on a topic is an essential aspect of information literacy.
 A helpful way to determine this is by reviewing the context of your information need.
-Below are some examples of how to interpret this principle in the Research Process.
+Below are some examples of how to interpret this principle in the research process.

-Take a moment to think about the context of a research project; some questions to consider:
+Take a moment to think about the context of a research project.
+Some questions to consider might be:

 Popular Magazines